astropy/astroquery/docs/index.rst

    template.rst
    testing.rst

-There following Astroquery modules are mostly meant for implementation of services in Astroquery, you can use them for your scripts, but we don't guarantee API stability.
+The following Astroquery modules are mostly meant for internal use of services in Astroquery, you can use them for your scripts, but we don't guarantee API stability.

 .. toctree::